 According to J.N.
 Dolley, a driving force for the law’s passage, it was an effort to prevent the sale of securities by promoters who promised rain, but delivered only “blue sky.”
 In the next few years, other states passed similar laws and today, all states’ securities laws are referred to as “blue sky laws”.
 Following the great stock market crash of 1929, the federal government began to regulate investment activity with the passage of the Securities Act of 1933, and the creation of the U.S. Securities and Exchange Commission in 1934.

 Insurance and securities have changed over the years but the responsibility of the Kansas Insurance Department to the people of Kansas remains unchanged.

 Review companies that sell policies in Kansas to ensure solvency and compliance with insurance and securities laws and regulations.

 Consumers about all things insurance and securities by publishing brochures and rate guides to assist in the shopping process, giving presentations to groups across Kansas and serving as a non-biased source of information.

 For a strong and competitive market to give Kansans choices when shopping for products that meet their needs.

-She has worked for more than 40 years, serving Kansas families and seniors as a local pharmacist.
-It was her pharmacy experience and her commitment to bettering Kansas that drew her to run for the Legislature.
-As a pharmacist, Vicki found errors in the Kansas Medical Assistance Program, errors that were costing the state millions of dollars.
-She became a voice for reform – speaking up about ways Medicaid could be more cost-effective in its drug rebate program and implementing her plan, which resulted in more than $391 million in recouped dollars for the state.
+Schmidt has served Kansas families and seniors as a local pharmacist for more than 40 years.
+It was her professional work experience and her commitment to helping Kansans that motivated her to run for the Legislature.
+As a pharmacist, Schmidt found errors in the Kansas Medical Assistance Program, errors that were costing the state millions of dollars.
+She became a voice for reform—speaking up and pushing for cost-effective practices in Medicaid’s drug rebate program, which ultimately resulted in more than $391 million in recouped dollars for the state and taxpayers.

 Vicki Schmidt – Insurance Commissioner